Jadenkkk/Funding_Arb_CS50/README.md

 ### Our Solution: Democratizing Arbitrage

 Historically, arbitrage opportunities in cryptocurrency markets have been primarily accessible to institutional players with sophisticated infrastructure.
-Our project aims to democratize this access by providing retail traders with real-time insights into funding rate disparities across major exchanges.
+My project aims to democratize this access by providing retail traders with real-time insights into funding rate disparities across major exchanges.

 By tracking funding rates for the top 50 cryptocurrencies by 24-hour trading volume across Binance, Bybit, OKX, and Hyperliquid, we identify and present arbitrage opportunities in an accessible format.
 This transparency not only benefits individual traders but also contributes to market efficiency by: